 Have you ever foraged for food?
 Maybe the idea of picking food that you eat from the woods isn’t something you think of when you think of food, but if you’re looking for new ways to save money on groceries or for a healthier, cheaper way to feed your family, foraging is a fantastic way to do it.
 Learning how to hunt for morel mushrooms is just one way that you can forage for food.
 If you’re going to forage for food though, you need to know how to identify morel mushrooms safely.

-If you’ve never gone mushroom hunting, you may be wondering why it’s important to know how to identify morel mushrooms.
+If you’ve never gone mushroom hunting (Six Dollar Family), you may be wondering why it’s important to know how to identify morel mushrooms.
 It is important to know what makes a morel mushroom an authentic morel, since any other kind of mushroom might be poisonous and do harm to your family.
 None of us want that so be sure to take the time to learn how to identify them; especially if you’re new to foraging for food.

 How to Identify Morel Mushrooms When Foraging for Food

 Remember, you should never identify morel mushrooms solely on what you see here.
 Always check your morels carefully for these characteristics but you can also check with a grower at your local farmer’s market or fellow forager to make sure what you have is a true morel.
 Another resource I recommend is the “Idiots Guide to Foraging.”
 It was written by a personal friend of mine and is one of the best resources for foraging that I know of.
 You can check it out HERE.

 With that being said, there are certain characteristics that morels will always have.
 If you find what you suspect are morels but they don’t have these characteristics, it is best to leave them in the ground.
 When you’re foraging for food, it is always best to err on the side of caution if you’re unsure.